pawel-stepnowski/ebnf/README.md

 npm install @liquescens/ebnf
 ```

 This installation allows you to use the library with __type checking__ and __IntelliSense__ support.

+### Runtime Configuration

 To ensure runtime code support on a web page, you need to configure JavaScript module import mapping.

 You can use the version available via CDN for this purpose: